OpenGene/fastp/README.md

 https://github.com/OpenGene/fastp/releases/latest

 ## Build
-fastp only depends on `libz`, which is always available on Linux or Mac systems.
-If your system has no `libz`, install it first.
+fastp only depends on `zlib`, which is always available on Linux or Mac systems.
+If your system has no `zlib`, install it first.
 ```shell
 cd fastp
 make